Silurian and Sea Devil: Classic era

+Revived era

 Silurians are reintroduced to the series, following its cancellation and revival, in the 2010 two-part story, "The Hungry Earth" and "Cold Blood", in which Silurians are awoken in 2020 by an underground drilling operation.
 Having misinterpreted the drilling as a deliberate attack, the Silurians take hostages.
 After a protracted conflict, the Eleventh Doctor (Matt Smith) leaves behind Tony Mack (Robert Pugh) and Nasreen Chaudhry (Meera Syal) in the Silurian city to act as ambassadors to the human race when they re-awaken in a thousand years.

 Following this appearance, the Silurians make various cameo appearances.
 Some appear in "The Pandorica Opens" (2010), as one of the species who arrived to imprison the Doctor in the Pandorica.
 A Silurian appears in "The Wedding of River Song" (2011) in a timeline where all of history is happening at once.
-A Silurian appears in "Dinosaurs on a Spaceship" (2012), where it is revealed they sent Arks into space to search for a new planet to inhabit, but that the Silurians on board were killed prior to the episode's events by a hunter named Solomon (David Bradley) who sought to procure the ship's dinosaur cargo for himself.
-A Silurian appears in "Joy to the World" (2024) where one acts as a manager to a hotel that lets visitors stay at places throughout history.
+A Silurian appears in a video recording in "Dinosaurs on a Spaceship" (2012), where the Silurian reveals their species sent Arks into space to search for a new planet to inhabit.
+All of the Silurians on board of one of these were killed prior to the episode's events by a hunter named Solomon (David Bradley) who sought to procure the ship's dinosaur cargo for himself.
+A Silurian appears in "Joy to the World" (2024) where one acts as a manager to a hotel that lets visitors stay in places throughout Earth's history.
 The Silurian is killed by the villainous Villengard Corporation.

 Recurring character Madame Vastra (Neve McIntosh) is introduced in "A Good Man Goes to War" (2011) as a Silurian detective in the Victorian era, who befriended the Doctor after a brief rampage on the London Underground.
 She lives with her human wife Jenny Flint (Catrin Stewart), and after "A Good Man Goes To War", also employs the Sontaran Strax (Dan Starkey) as her butler, forming the trio known as the Paternoster Gang.
 She re-appears in several subsequent episodes alongside the pair.

-The Sea Devils re-appeared in the 2022 special "Legend of the Sea Devils", a Thirteenth Doctor (Jodie Whittaker) story.
-In the serial, a Sea Devil named Marsissus attempts to reclaim an artefact known as the Keystone, but he and his crew of Sea Devils are killed in an explosion orchestrated by the Thirteenth Doctor.
-The Sea Devils are expected to return in the upcoming spin-off series The War Between the Land and the Sea.
+The Sea Devils re-appeared in the 2022 special "Legend of the Sea Devils".
+In the episode, a Sea Devil named Marsissus attempts to reclaim an artefact known as the Keystone in order to flood the world, but he and his crew of Sea Devils are killed in an explosion orchestrated by the Thirteenth Doctor.
+A different variety of Sea Devils play a central role in the 2025 spin-off series The War Between the Land and the Sea.

+Spin-off appearances

 The Silurians have additionally appeared in various novels, comics, and audio dramas since their debut.
 Silurian merchandise depicting the original design includes busts, different kinds of figurines, and cards.
 Sea Devil figurines, statues, cards, and other merchandise have been produced throughout the years.